Admission Updates

 Making a thoughtful career choice after 10th sets the foundation for everything that follows.
 Your journey after 10th is just beginning.
 Make it count.

-For a quick overview of all stream and career options, visit our After 10th guide.
+Use this page as your roadmap and checklist.
+For the broader stream, course, and career comparison, visit our After 10th guide.
 Need personalized help?
 Talk to a counselor — it's free.

 Want personalized recommendations?